Over Quota, Fairness and Preemption

 You have created two projects - team-a and team-b - or have them created for you.

 Each project has an assigned quota of 2 GPUs.
+In this example, we have 4 GPUs on 2 machines with 2 GPUs each.

-Step 1: Logging in
+Step 1: Logging In

 Browse to the provided NVIDIA Run:ai user interface and log in with your credentials.

-Step 2: Submitting the first training workload (team-a)
+Step 2: Submitting the First Training Workload (team-a)

 Go to the Workload Manager → Workloads